 Trail running is one of the best forms of training for marathon runners because they can run long distances without being impeded by traffic or people.

-Running in the rain outdoors in nature is different from running in the rain on a city street, for example.
-Your shoes and socks will absorb more impact, more dirt, and more moisture than usual.
+Running in the rain outdoors in nature is different from running in the rain on a city street.
+Your shoes and socks will absorb more impact, more dirt, and moisture than usual.

-Trail running socks are made to last long, enduring all forms of the elements.
+Trail running socks are made to last long, enduring all the elements’ forms.

 Excess moisture in your shoes not only degenerate your socks faster but also can give you foot infections.
 Trail running socks are also necessary to avoid blistering yourself!